cornQ/webuzo-server-setup/docs/webuzo-webmail-default-login-url.md

 3) https://domain.com/webmail

+!!! note
-> There is no specific port like cPanel
+    There is no specific port like cPanel